-Investment in subsidiaries (estimates and judgments)
+Investment in subsidiaries (estimates and judgements)

 The Company holds investments in subsidiaries at cost.
-On an annual basis the Company assesses whether there is objective evidence that the carrying value of the investments needs to be considered for impairment.
+On an annual basis management of the Company uses judgement to assess whether there is objective evidence that the carrying value of the investments needs to be considered for impairment.
 When a triggering event occurs, estimation is used to project the future returns from the investment and an impairment is made if this falls below the carrying value of the asset.